Last Updated on

 So let's see how its 3-in-1 DAP-1650 booster performs.

-Media bridge is a functionality lets you connect an extender with a wired-only device (such as your PC, NAS or gaming console) and provide WiFi connectivity to that device.
+Media bridge is a functionality lets you connect an extender with a wired-only device (such as your PC, NAS or gaming console).

-Access point, on the other hand, is a device which is connected to your router through an Ethernet cable and provide broadcast WiFi signals to other devices.
+The access point, on the other hand, is a device which is connected to your router through an Ethernet cable and broadcasts WiFi signals to other devices.

 Anyways, seeing all of these different functions in a single device was really amusing for us.